 A subscription to Nintendo Switch Online for $20 per year comes with a library full of classic games that were initially available on the Nintendo Entertainment System (or NES) and the Super Nintendo Entertainment System (or SNES) that launched in 1985 and 1990, respectively.
-If you are subscribed to Nintendo Switch Online, you can pay any and all of these games for free at any time.
+If you are subscribed to Nintendo Switch Online, you can play any of these games for free at any time.

 What NES games are available with Nintendo Switch Online?

-NES Nintendo Switch Online originally launched with 20 titles, but that grows every month.
-Here are all of the NES games included with your Nintendo Switch Online subscription (as of May 2020).
+NES Nintendo Switch Online originally launched with 20 titles, but that number keeps growing.
+Here are all of the NES games included with your Nintendo Switch Online subscription as of July 2020.

 - Mario Bros.